-For the past five decades, Brian Eno has been a persistent force in music through his groundbreaking solo releases and behind the scenes work as a producer of numerous iconic albums.
-Collaborating with legends such as David Byrne, Bowie, Peter Gabriel, Grace Jones, even Bono, he has cultivated a catalog of excellence that will no doubt stand the test of time.
+For the past five decades, Brian Eno has been a legendary presence in the music world through his groundbreaking solo projects and work as a producer of numerous iconic albums.
+Collaborating with legends such as David Byrne, Bowie (during the brilliant Berlin years), Peter Gabriel, Grace Jones, even Bono, he has cultivated a catalog of excellence that will no doubt stand the test of time.
 Without Eno, we might not have such a well-defined Ambient music style, for it was him who coined the term and released the fantastic Ambient series.
-Forever a pioneer of pushing musical boundaries, his embrace of synthesizers in the 70’s showed his ability to grasp trends well before their time.
-An artist with no limits, his video and visual works have received wide critical praise and the music he produces for art installations reveal his deep care for Art of all kinds.
+Forever a pioneer of pushing musical boundaries, his embrace of synthesizers in the 70’s showed an ability to grasp trends well before their time.
+An artist with no limits, his video and visual works have received wide critical acclaim and the music he has produced for public installations reveal a deep care for art of all kinds.

-As a tribute to Brian Eno, and on the heels of a solid reissue of four of his albums, we look at how members of the Discogs community interact with his physical releases.
-Known for extensive liner notes, inspiring album covers, and thoughtful packaging, Brian Eno’s many physical releases provide a rich experience that is hard to replicate in digital formats.
+As a tribute to Brian Eno, we look at how the Discogs community interacts with his music.
+Known for extensive liner notes, inspiring album covers and thoughtful packaging, Brian Eno’s many physical releases provide rich experiences that are hard to replicate in digital formats.
 Dive into the most collected, most wanted, and most expensive Brian Eno albums.

 Most Collected Brian Eno Albums